Cambridge District Scout Archive

 Five later deaths mentioned by the 9th have no names given nor does the one from the 26th.

-23 for those names below and six more mentioned but not named.
+23 are named below (and a Gunner/ Driver) and six more mentioned but not named.

 - 11th The one named is listed